ednieuw/Pocuter-Wordwatch/README.md

 # Pocuter-Wordwatch
 Wordwatch on Pocuter (ESP32-C3) with UART BLE connection
 <p>ESP32-C3 Pocuter Word clock</p>

+Not working yet V034:
+EEPROM storage
+Setting and remembering SSID and password changed with menu

 <p>A small watch that displays the time in words in Dutch, English, French and
 German or digital on a tiny display.<br>The watch is able to receive the time via NTP from the internet.
 Settings can be controled via a webpage on a mobile